intel/neural-compressor/examples/pytorch/image_recognition/efficientnet/README.md

 ```
-model:                                               # mandatory. ilit uses this model name and framework name to decide where to save snapshot if tuning.snapshot field is empty.
+model:                                               # mandatory. ilit uses this model name and framework name to decide where to save tuning history and deploy yaml.
   name: efficientnet_b0
   framework: pytorch                                 # mandatory. supported values are tensorflow, pytorch, or mxnet; allow new framework backend extension.